ustaxcourt/ef-cms/docs/entities/Case.md

 ### qcCompleteForTrial

-QC Checklist object that must be completed before the Case can go to trial.
+QC Checklist object that must be completed before the case can go to trial.

 Restricted